 10. Verify the FPID cookie: After refreshing the page twice, locate the 'FPID' cookie in the list again.
 The value of this cookie should match the value you saved earlier.

-We hope this guide has made it easy for you to understand and implement the Cookie Keeper feature.
+We hope this guide has made it easy for you to understand and implement the Cookie Keeper and Own CDN features.
 By tackling the challenges brought by the latest ITP update in Safari 16.4, you can now restore and maintain those essential marketing cookies.

 So, stay informed, stay ahead of the curve, and keep rocking your marketing data collection and analysis with Stape.io.
 Happy marketing!